| |

 is still the homeland of the various Berber Tuareg confederacies, as they were

-before they were scattered, persecuted and divided by the colonial powers across
+without borders; before they were dispersed and split by colonial intruders

-so many new countries without regard for their ethnic integrity
+regard for their ethnic integrity or nobel dignity.
+The Berber

 a doubt native to the region, especially to the Tibesti Mountain,

-Libya, many of which subdivide into several branches, tribes and clans.
+Libya, many of which subdivide into several branches and clans.
 Most

-Libyan surnames and toponyms carry the names of the tribes, and therefore one
+Libyan surnames carry the name of the tribe which they represent, and

-can easily identify a person's tribe simply by knowing his surname.
-For example,
+therefore one can easily identify a person's tribe simply by knowing his surname.

 The complex tribal system in Libya is still a fundamental

-part of the Libyan society, more than anywhere else in the whole region.
+part of the Libyan society, more than anywhere else.
 But

-ancient egalitarian system, has been most often misunderstood and misrepresented,
+ancient egalitarian system) has been most often misunderstood by outsiders,

 For example, Enrico De Agostini's work, The Inhabitants

-perspective; and in the same way many early European explorers and scholars
+written from nationalist perspective; and in the same way many early European

-an identical need arose after the February wars of 2011, where many international
+years later, almost an identical need arose from the dead after the February

-media outlets and political analysts suddenly developed the urge to
+2011 wars, when media outlets and political experts Suddenly developed the urge

-research the complex tribal system in Libya; only to fall silent once more after
+to chat about the complex tribal system of Libya, only to fall

 The Berbers' traditional, governmental system follows